brsynth/rp2paths/README.md

 docker-compose run --rm -v <absolutepath_to_src>:/home/src rp2paths
 ```

-To call the tool from any other location:
+To call the tool from any location:
 ```
 docker run \
     --rm \